itcd/ReadWriteTF/README.md

 # ReadTF
-Read and write transfer functions in Voreen XML format using MATLAB.
+Read and write transfer function files in Voreen XML format using MATLAB.

 ![a transfer function](tf.png)